eternal-flame-AD/yume-pdq/README.md

 Not bit-identical to the reference implementation.

+Hand-written SIMD is unsafe and you shouldn't trust me, the kernel themselves are written with consideration to minimize possible issues by:
+  -  not having data-dependent jumps or data-dependent indexing
+  -  Add debug time bound assertions to catch SIMD reading out of bounds at test time
-Hand-written SIMD is unsafe and you shouldn't trust me, the kernel themselves do not have data-dependent jumps but to mitigate data-only exploits I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.
+  -  As defense-in-depth and to mitigate data-only exploits I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.
+They affect performance by <10% when used in isolation due to the kernel having CFI-required jumps.

 No-std support.